LEDazzio01/ai-performance-engineering/docs/appendix.md

 Utilize CUDA’s cooperative groups to achieve efficient, localized synchronization among a subset of threads rather than enforcing a full block-wide barrier.
 This technique enables finer-grained control over synchronization, reducing unnecessary waiting times and overhead.
 By grouping threads that share data or perform related computations, you can synchronize only those threads that require coordination, which can lead to a more efficient execution pattern and better overall throughput.

+### Collect per-kernel telemetry

+Add lightweight instrumentation to critical kernels—`atomicMax` ranges, shared-memory utilization counters, NaN/Inf flags—and read them back periodically.
+These guardrails catch overflow, divergence, or tiling mistakes early, especially when porting kernels to new architectures.
+Combine telemetry with automated tests so out-of-range metrics fail fast before regressions reach production.

 ## Optimize warp divergence

 Structure your code so that threads within a warp follow the same execution path as much as possible.
 Divergence can double the execution time for that warp— for example, half the warp (16 threads) taking one branch and half the warp (16 threads) taking another branch.
 If you have branches that some data rarely triggers, consider “sorting” or grouping data so warps handle uniform cases such that all are true or all are false.
 Use warp-level primitives like ballot and shuffle to create branchless solutions for certain problems.
 Treat a warp as the unit of work, and aim for all 32 threads to do identical work in lockstep for maximum efficiency.

+## Quantify ILP vs. divergence

+When experimenting with ILP-heavy kernels (like gating or routing steps), profile branch efficiency and instruction throughput in Nsight Compute.
+Start from a baseline that intentionally thrashes warp-level control flow—random masks, per-iteration syncs—and log how long each phase takes.
+Then restructure branches (e.g., sort/gather inputs so each warp handles uniform cases, replace divergent updates with warp-level fused math) and compare warp execution efficiency, issued instruction rate, and achieved occupancy.
+Pair timings with checksum logging so every optimization pass has a correctness guard.

+## Capture warp-divergent baselines in the harness

+Keep a runnable example that highlights the divergence you are fixing so reviewers can run it themselves.
+The benchmark in `ch6/baseline_warp_divergence_ilp.py` (lines 32-116) uses `BenchmarkConfig` to fix iterations, wraps the hot loop in a conditional NVTX range, and even forces `torch.cuda.synchronize()` each branch to exaggerate the stall.
+Pairing this baseline with the optimized variant makes ILP wins obvious and keeps regressions reproducible.

+## Contrast residency strategies

+When illustrating an optimization, keep baselines intentionally naive—single-block grids, per-iteration cudaMemcpy, or serial host staging—while the optimized kernel keeps buffers device-resident, strides across large tiles, and lights up the full SM set.
+Showing both resident and nonresident approaches side-by-side makes the impact of coalescing, async copies, and occupancy tuning unmistakable.

 ## Leverage warp-level operations